stefgehrig/japanvalues/README.md

 # japanvalues

-In this repository, you can find all code and data to reproduce the statistical results presented in the article **"Values in crisis: Societal value change under existential insecurity"**.
+In this repository, you can find all code and data to reproduce the statistical results presented in the article **"Values in Crisis: Societal Value Change under Existential Insecurity"**.

 <p align="left">
 <img src="results/p_coeff_models1.png" width="800">